 Colin M. Gray is an Associate Professor in the Luddy School of Informatics, Computing, and Engineering at Indiana University Bloomington, where they are Director of the Human-Computer Interaction design (HCI/d) program.
-They hold appointments as Guest Professor at Beijing Normal University and Visiting Researcher at Newcastle University.
+They hold appointments as Guest Professor at Beijing Normal University and Visiting Researcher at Northumbria University.

 Colin holds a PhD in Instructional Systems Technology from Indiana University Bloomington, a MEd in Educational Technology from University of South Carolina, and a MA in Graphic Design from Savannah College of Art & Design.
 They have worked as an art director, contract designer, and trainer, and their involvement in design work informs their research on design activity and how design capability is learned.
 Colin’s research focuses on the ways in which the pedagogy and practice of designers informs the development of design ability, particularly in relation to ethics, design knowledge, and learning experience.
 They have consulted on multiple legal cases relating to dark patterns and data protection and work with regulatory bodies and non-profit organizations to increase awareness and action relating to deceptive and manipulative design practices.
 Colin’s research and engagement activities cross multiple disciplines, including human-computer interaction, instructional design and technology, law and policy, design theory and education, and engineering and technology education.

 I am proudly gay/queer and non-binary and I use they/them pronouns.